-Financial markets play a critical role in the Australian economy, enabling a company to raise capital from investors and facilitating the pricing and allocation of risk.
-To operate effectively, markets need to be fair and efficient, and investors must have trust and confidence in their operation.

-A company can raise equity capital through a range of methods.
-These include initial offers (for example, IPOs) and secondary or follow-on offers (including placements, rights issues, share purchase plans and dividend reinvestment plans).
+- RG 264.70 Financial markets play a critical role in the Australian economy, enabling a company to raise capital from investors and facilitating the pricing and allocation of risk.
+To operate effectively, markets need to be fair and efficient, and investors must have trust and confidence in their operation. - RG 264.71 A company can raise equity capital through a range of methods.
+These include initial offers (e.g. IPOs) and secondary or follow-on offers (including placements, rights issues, share purchase plans and dividend reinvestment plans).
 Companies may also access the debt capital markets by, for example, issuing corporate bonds.
 The scope for research to play a role in different types of capital raisings varies.
 The following guidance should be considered in light of the different types of capital raisings.
-There are other corporate transactions that do not involve a capital raising but may raise similar issues in identifying and handling MNPI and managing conflicts of interest.
-Licensees should consider the relevance of this guide to such transactions.

-Research, or the promise of research, should not be used to secure corporate advisory mandates.
+There are other corporate transactions that do not involve a capital raising but may raise similar issues in identifying and handling inside information and managing conflicts of interest.
+Licensees should consider the relevance of this guide to such transactions. - RG 264.72 Research, or the promise of research, should not be used to secure corporate advisory mandates.
 If conflicts inherent in a licensee providing both research and corporate advisory services cannot be managed they should be avoided by either not providing the corporate advisory service or not preparing or distributing research while a corporate advisory mandate is on foot: see RG 79.93; RG 79.120, Table 4; RG 79.123; RG 79.130-RG 79.133.